Mikaela/mikaela.github.io/n/essentialsoftware.md

 ---
-title: Essential software on my systems
+title: Essential software and configuration on my systems
+excerpt:
-excerpt: This is just a quick personal reference so I don't have to guess.
+  This is just a quick personal reference so I don't have to guess and notice that I forgot something important.
 layout: mini
 permalink: /n/essentialsoftware.html
 sitemap: true